dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/data-formats.md

 ## sql

-This format:
+Using this format:
-- provides more flexbility for the types of data you can unit test
+- Provides more flexibility for the types of data you can unit test
-- allows you to unit test a model that depends on an ephemeral model
+- Allows you to unit test a model that depends on an ephemeral model

 However, when using `format: sql` you must supply mock data for _all rows_.